broadinstitute/warp/pipelines/skylab/smartseq2_single_sample/SmartSeq2SingleSample.changelog.md

 # 5.1.1

+2020-05-24 (Date of Last Commit)

+* Updated the LoomUtils.wdl and Picard.wdl

+# 5.1.1

 2020-12-07 (Date of Last Commit)

 * Updated the docker in LoomUtils.wdl task to 0.0.6.
 Updated merge_loom.py in the docker